Details Mentoring

 • Risk taking: willing to possibly fail and then recover.

-Goal setting: setting challenging goals that further his/her professional development
+Goal setting: setting challenging goals that further their professional development

 Mentor/Mentee Interaction: